Four Decades After Rising to Power and Nearly Four Years Since His Fall, Former Speaker Madigan Goes to Trial

 By the time lawmakers returned to Springfield for their “lame duck” session in early January 2021, the group had reached critical mass, despite Madigan maintaining staunch support from influential blocs like the House’s Black and Latino caucuses, as well as many rank-and-file members.

-In a series of tense closed-door meetings in Springfield’s cavernous Bank of Springfield Center, which the House rented out to allow for pandemic-era social distancing, Madigan lost several rounds of votes – ultimately “suspending” his campaign for speaker and allowing the election for a new speaker to play out.
+In a series of tense closed-door meetings in Springfield’s cavernous Bank of Springfield Center, which the House rented out to allow for pandemic-era social distancing, Madigan was questioned by his members while newly emerged candidates for speaker made their case.
+Ultimately after a decisive roll call vote showed Madigan had no path to victory, he “suspended” his campaign for speaker, allowing the election for a new speaker to play out.

 In the following weeks, Madigan would resign from the House seat he’d held for 50 years, followed by stepping down from his longtime role as chair of the Democratic Party of Illinois.